MetalBlockchain/metal-docs/docs/nodes/maintain/node-backup-and-restore.md

 #### To Remote Node Using `scp`

 Again, the process is just the reverse operation.
-Using `scp` we need to copy the `staker.key` and `staker.crt` files from the backup location into the remote working directory.
+Using `scp` we need to copy the `staker.crt`, `staker.key` and `signer.key` files from the backup location into the remote working directory.
 Assuming the backed up files are located in the directory where the above backup procedure placed them:

 ```text
 scp ~/metal_backup/staker.* ubuntu@PUBLICIP:/home/ubuntu/.metalgo/staking